danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-22-how-to-customize-the-macos-menu-bar-in-swiftui.md

 ![A further customized `Edit` menu:]({{page.assets}}/edit-menu-custom-2.png)

-Still, do note that the strongly typed items you can use in the command group initializer only specify a couple of types, so you will not get full creative freedom when customizing your menus.
+Note that the strongly typed items you can use with the command group only specify a couple of types, so you will not get full creative freedom.

 ## How to handle multiple windows

-When working with multi-window apps, you may run into having to identify which of the currently open windows a certain menu command should apply to.
+In multi-window apps, you must be able to identify which of the currently open windows a certain menu command should apply to.

 For instance, say that we want our app to be able to set the world's reply within this view: